ThunderSmoker/SpringBoot-MICROSERVICE/README.md

 - Integrated Google's Jib library for efficient image generation.
 - Ensured proper port configuration and DNS resolution for Docker containers.

-### Step 13 - Monitoring with Prometheus and Grafana

-- Set up Prometheus and Grafana for monitoring services.

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 You can find the full text of the license [here](https://www.gnu.org/licenses/gpl-3.0.en.html).